Blog

 If you’re still not sure whether to go for the Capital One Venture Rewards Credit Card, ask yourself the following questions.

 Can you make $4,000 in purchases within the next three months?
 The card’s current bonus is really good.
-But to earn the 75,000 bonus miles + $250 in travel credit, you’ll have to spend $4,000 on purchases within three months.
+But to earn the 75,000 bonus miles, you’ll have to spend $4,000 on purchases within three months.

 This bonus is incentive enough to at least kick the tires on the card for a year to see if it complements your travel style.